RenoBlitz/dataviz-project-proposal-ver1/README.md

 2. Added a new line chart related to Question 2 (Price over time).
 The time is based on the fearture 'yr_built'.
 It is helpful on making a simple prediction of future house prices.
 This visualization will be shown in Prototypes section.

-3. For all visualizations, white will be used as the main background color and blue as the theme color.
+3. For all visualizations, black will be used as the main background color and theme color.
 The colors of the remaining details will be designed based on the visualization.
 These will be updated soon.